fluescher/cascld-kubernetes/01-deployment/readme.md

 kubectl run my-shell --rm -it --image amouat/network-utils -- bash
 ```

-Find out the cluster ip of your pod:
+Find out the cluster ip of your pod (execute this on your machine):

 ```bash
 kubectl get pods -o wide
 ```

+Execute on the connected bastion pod.

 ```bash
 curl -i <podip>